 Hello US customer, you are currently shopping on the UK site.
 To ensure you are charged in the correct currency and receive accurate shipping costs, please switch to the US website and re-add your product to your basket.

 This is a question asked by many expectant mums.
 And the short answer is that friendly bacteria such as acidophilus, are generally very safe to use, even at this most delicate time.
 However, it is always worth checking with the relevant manufacturer, as there may be some exceptions.

 We cannot speak for other manufacturers' products, but the large majority of our supplements are safe to take when pregnant or breast feeding.
 Our product packaging features a ‘during pregnancy’ logo to make it easy to see which ones are safe for you.
-However, there are two supplements where we do not include this logo on the packaging, and recommend you consult your doctor before taking them.
+However, there are three supplements where we do not include this logo on the packaging, and recommend you consult your doctor before taking them.

 The strain Saccharomyces boulardii, which is used in two of our supplements - Saccharomyces boulardii’ and ‘For travelling abroad’ - has not yet been trialled in pregnant or breastfeeding women.

 As we always aim to make recommendations which are backed up with as much research as possible, we feel it’s best that pregnant & breastfeeding women take either of these products only under a doctor’s care.

 Our Kids Gummies product which contains the strain Bacillus coagulans Unique IS-2 has not been tested in pregnant women and we therefore recommend to consult your doctor before taking these.

 The best type of live cultures supplement to take during pregnancy is one that contains strains which have been extensively trialled in pregnant women, and therefore comes with an excellent safety profile for this group.
 The types of good bacteria used should ideally have been researched for both the health of the expectant mum, and also the health of her growing baby.